-The LM36923's inductive boost converter sees a high switched voltage (up to $V{OVP}$ ) at the SW pin, and a step current (up to $I{CL}$ ) through the Schottky diode and output capacitor each switching cycle.
+The inductive boost converter of the LM36923H device detects a high switched voltage (up to V{OVP}) at the SW pin, and a step current (up to I{CL}) through the Schottky diode and output capacitor each switching cycle.
 The high switching voltage can create interference into nearby nodes due to electric field coupling (I = CdV/dt).
 The large step current through the diode and the output capacitor can cause a large voltage spike at the SW pin and the OUT pin due to parasitic inductance in the step current conducting path (V = Ldi/dt).
 Board layout guidelines are geared towards minimizing this electric field coupling and conducted noise.
 Figure 61 highlights these two noise-generating components.